-If the IRB places a conditional approval on your protocol, you will not receive official approval until you submit the requested modifications to the Institutional Review Board.
+If the IRB requires you to revise and resubmit your protocol, you will not receive official approval until you submit the requested modifications to the Institutional Review Board.
 Once you have met those conditions, you will receive notification of condition fulfillment approving your protocol for one year.

 If the IRB Chair or designee determines that your protocol does NOT qualify for EXPEDITED review and requires FULL BOARD review, you will be notified and given instructions on how to proceed.